ipums/ipumspy/docs/source/getting_started.rst

 Once you're registered, you'll be able to create an `API key <https://account.ipums.org/api_keys>`__.

 For security reasons, we recommend storing your key in an environment variable rather than including it in your code.
-The Conda documentation provides `instructions for saving environment variables <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#saving-environment-variables>`__ in conda environments for different operating systems.
-The example code on this page assumes that the API key is stored in an environment variable called "IPUMS_API_KEY."
+The Conda documentation provides
+`instructions for saving environment variables <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#saving-environment-variables>`__ in conda environments for different operating systems.
+The example code on this page assumes that the API key is stored in an environment variable called ``IPUMS_API_KEY``.

 A Simple Example
 ****************